-Other expense, net, primarily consists of interest income on our cash, cash equivalents and investments, interest expense on our debt facilities, amortization of investment discount, and unrealized gain or loss from our investment in Lysogene and other strategic investments.
-Our cash equivalents and investments consist of money market funds, government and government agency debt securities, and certificates of deposit.
+Other expense, net, primarily consists of interest income on our cash, cash equivalents and investments, interest expense on our debt facilities, amortization of investment discount, and unrealized gain or loss from our investment in our strategic investments.
+Our cash equivalents and investments consist of money market funds, commercial paper, government and government agency debt securities, corporate bonds and certificates of deposit.
 Interest expense includes interest accrued on our convertible notes and term loan.